Trey Songz: 2006–2008: Trey Day

-In mid-2006, Songz began working on a follow-up album to his debut record with longtime collaborator Troy Taylor and also employed successful Bryan-Michael Cox, Danja, Stargate, and R. Kelly into helping him create the album.
+In mid-2006, Songz began working on a follow-up album to his debut record with longtime collaborator Troy Taylor and also employed Bryan-Michael Cox, Danja, Stargate, and R. Kelly into helping him create the album.
 Trey aimed for the album to be more mainstream-oriented than his debut album.
 His-then upcoming and untitled second album would be preceded by the lead single, "Wonder Woman", which was released in February 2007.
 It reached at number 54 on the Hot R&B/Hip-Hop Songs chart, but failed to impact the Hot 100.
 The album was going to be released on May 8, 2007, but was continually delayed in order for a successful single to precede the album, as the lead single failed to impact charts.
 However, because of the single's failure, his second album was delayed from May 2007 to October 2007.
 The album's second single, "Can't Help but Wait", was released as a promotional single not only towards his second album, but to its soundtrack of the film, Step Up 2 the Streets, in August 2007.

 His second studio album, titled Trey Day, was released on October 2, 2007.
 The album reached at number 11 on the Billboard 200, selling 73,000 copies in its first week.
 It has since sold 400,000 records in the United States, becoming his second album not to be certified by the Recording Industry Association of America (RIAA).
 After the album release, the single, "Can't Help but Wait", reached at number 14 on the Hot 100, and number 2 on the Hot R&B/Hip-Hop Songs chart.
 It became Songz's first Top 20 hit on the Hot 100, and helping the song boost his second album's first-week sales.
 The single was also nominated for Best Male R&B Vocal Performance at the 50th Grammy Awards.
 The third single from the album, "Last Time", was released in January 2008, and reached at number 69 on the Hot 100, and number 9 on the Hot R&B/Hip-Hop Songs chart.
 The fourth and final single from the album, "Missin' You", was released in May 2008, but failed to chart completely.
 In mid-2008, Songz was nominated for a BET Award for Best Male R&B Artist, but did not win the award.